sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-05/README.md

 ## Function

-The functions of the sCrypt language are declared using the `function` keyword.
-The main function of the function is to encapsulate the internal logic of the contract and code reuse.
-When defining, you need to use a colon `:` to indicate the type of return value, such as:
+Functions are declared using the `function` keyword.
+The main purpose of a function is to encapsulate the internal logic of the contract and code reuse.
+When defining a function, you need to use a colon `:` to indicate the type of return value, such as:

 ```